neondatabase/website/content/docs/postgres/query-performance.md

 Indexes are crucial for query performance, especially in applications with large tables.
 They significantly reduce the time required to access data, which can be the difference between a slow application and a fast one.

-Suppose that you have a large `users` table like this with million of rows:
+Suppose that you have a large `users` table like this with millions of rows:

 ```sql
 CREATE TABLE users (